 C Corp vs. LLC taxes

-C Corporations file taxes using Form 1120.
+C Corporations file taxes using IRS Form 1120.
 Profits are not passed through to the shareholders’ individual tax return.
 However, a corporation might pay dividends to shareholders or the shareholder may sell the stock for a gain—both types of distributions would be reported on the shareholders individual return.

 With an LLC, you file taxes using a variety of tax forms, depending on what election you choose.

 Do these details already make you feel overwhelmed?
 Block Advisors is here to help you make sense of the significant tax considerations for this important business decision.
-As part of your tax prep with of one of our small business certified tax pros, you can get insight into the potential business entity tax classifications and how they could impact your taxes.
+As part of your tax prep with one of our certified small business tax pros, you can get insight into the potential business entity tax classifications and how they could impact your taxes.

 Pros of C Corps vs. LLCs